 Some would say it's rough being underage in Fargo.
 Others, that it's downright boring.

-Hopefully, this guide of things to do if you're under 21 in Fargo will help to change that, get you out on the town, and keep you from watching your favorite Netflix show again.
+Hopefully, this guide to things to do if you're under 21 in Fargo will help change that, get you out on the town, and prevent you from watching your favorite Netflix show again.

 Sports leagues

 While colleges host plenty of intramurals, they aren't year-round.
-On the other hand, Fargo Parks runs tons of sports leagues (including fencing, table tennis, and dodgeball!) where you can meet people outside the college community.
+On the other hand, Each of the park districts runs many sports leagues where you can meet people outside the college community.

 Batting cages